Wiklyn/Wiklyn/README.md

-# Olá!
-Sou Wiklyn Craveiro 👋
+# Hello!
+I'm Wiklyn Craveiro 👋

-Sou estudante de Ciência da Computação.
-Esse perfil atualmente possui somente repositórios de estudos.
+I'm a Computer Science student.
+Currently, this profile only has study-related repositories.

 <div
   >